Supervisor and Training Facility FAQs

 Q: Do we still need to complete teaching logs?

-A: Yes and no, you must submit your teaching hours as well as the GP registrars consulting numbers via the Portal at least every four weeks.
+A: Yes and no, you must submit your teaching hours as well as the GP registrars consulting numbers via the Pivotal UX at least every four weeks.
 WAGPET no longer requires a log of teaching topics to be provided.

 Q: What are the in-practice teaching time requirements for part-time GP registrars?